Can an LLM Learn Preferences from Choice Data?: Prompts

 \underline{[DATA]}

-In the data table, the first column represents the dollar amount that each point for asset A returns if it is chosen.
-The second column represents the dollar amount that each point for asset B returns if it is chosen.
-The third column indicates the customer's investment in asset A, and the last column indicates the customer's investment in asset B. Note that the sum of investments may differ slightly from 100 due to a measurement error.
+The above table displays the prices of the two assets.
+The first column represents the round number, with a total of 25 rounds.
+The second column reports the dollar price of one unit of asset A, and the third column reports the dollar price of one unit of asset B. The fourth column shows the customer's allocated units of asset A. The last column shows the customer's allocated units of asset B. Note that in each round, total spending is fixed at 100 dollars because the budget size is 100 dollars.

-\item User role: The following return table displays the returns of assets.
-The first column represents the round, with a total of 25 rounds.
-The second column indicates the dollar return for each 1 point of asset A. The third column indicates the dollar return for each 1 point of asset B.
+The following table displays the prices of two assets.
+The first column represents the round number, with a total of 25 rounds.
+The second column reports the dollar price of one unit of asset A. The third column reports the dollar price of one unit of asset B.

-\underline{[RETURN TABLE]}
+\underline{[Return Table]}

 What is your recommendation for investments in each round for the two assets?
-Provide your answer for example, “In round 1, I recommend investing M1 points in asset A and N1 points in asset B. In round 2, I recommend investing M2 points in asset A and N2 points in asset B.”